StefanoChiodino/today-stefano-learned/content/posts/2020-04-22---Alkaline-battery.md

 description: "To produce an Amazon basic alkaline battery may require 100 times more energy than what the battery can actually produce"
 ---

+To produce an Amazon basic alkaline battery may require 100 times more energy than what the battery can actually produce.

 Source: The Verge

 Via: Apple News